andreabergia/angular-crash-course/experiments/pages/rest.md

 - _null_
 - _array_: ordered, comma separated collection of etherogeneous values, for instance `[2, true, "Hi"]`
 - _objects_: unordered collection of key-values pair, for instance `{"name": "Andrea", age: 28}`

+JSON got a lot of momentum in the last few years because of its simplicity, the fact that it is human-readable, the ease of implementation of a parser, and its expressiveness.
+It is also far more compact than XML, which has started to replace.

 Often a JSON HTTP response will be an object, or an array, but that is not necessary.
 A realistic example of a response that might be returned from a server: